jekyll/minima/_posts/unpublished-cs-impostor.md

 - To show your experience and make your answer unique, you may want to elaborate with an example on how you applied the concepts in question.

+### How to ask questions

+- (Good to understand how thoughtful interview processes are designed)
+- Whether are knowledge questions good - considering that it can be memorised
+- What questions are better - those that are more conceptual for example, rather than facts
+- How to follow up
+- How to assess - commuication skills (how simple can you explain it), conceptual correctness, experience in applying the concept

 ### What should this contain

 - No opinions.
 While we should have opinions (on ethics, predictions, controversies), you have to figure them out and justify them yourself.
 - References.
 This will serve as attribution, and also further reading material to understand the topic.
 - Good questions.
 This should contain questions that can be asked in a technical interview.
 It should not be a history quiz or a numbers trivia.

-### Scope of Coverage
+- Short answers.
+Here we prepare short questions that can be reasonably be presented as an answer.

-We would not cover all aspects of computer science, or even everything that is taught in school.
-We want questions that are actually asked in interviews.
+- We would not cover all aspects of computer science, or even everything that is taught in school.
+This is meant to answer interview questions, not your course examinations.

 #### Relevant roles